 Also, when Packer says “God must give what he commands” he is saying that we must wait for him to work in and through us the fulfillment of what he has commanded us to do.
 What then is the meaning of the word “command?”
 The word is rendered vacuous if the one commanding is both the source and cause of the fulfillment of the command.
 The meaning of “command” is turned into a kind of self-reflective statement and action whereby God unerringly plays out on the stage of our lives his own will and “command” through us and others.
 Man is only an entity or physical conduit through which God unfailingly performs his own will.

-Therefore I suggest that the fundamental doctrines they seek to reflect are flawed interpretations of the biblical texts.
+For these reasons I suggest that these fundamental Calvinist doctrines are flawed interpretations of the biblical texts.
 Language and definitions are distorted as they bow in the service of a monolithic, deterministic theological paradigm.
 For instance, the phrase “God must give what he commands” is theologically redundant, for according to theological determinism, God’s “command” is included in the “whatsoever comes to pass” that he ordained.
 In essence, God is giving commands to himself.
 We have lost the meaning of the word “command” in that God predetermines and causes “whatsoever comes to pass.”
 If all things are predetermined by the will of God alone then there is no will outside of himself to which he can issue a “command” and have it mean just that.
 The word “command” presupposes libertarian human freedom and is incoherent with the ‘compatibilist’ freedom required of theistic determinism.
 There is nothing that will occur through the command that has not already been decided by God with respect to that command.
 If Packer were to speak consistent with his theology he would say that “God must cause to occur whatever God has commanded that men do, therefore they may or may not do that which is commanded depending upon whether or not God has predetermined it, either working or not working its causation.”
 The point is that the words “command” and “duty” are rendered meaningless when swallowed up by Calvinism’s theistic determinism.
-It is as I. Howard Marshall has pointed out, that language fails, becomes distorted, and is incoherent when an attempt is made to use certain words and concepts in the context of a Reformed theistic determinism.
+It is as I. Howard Marshall has pointed out.
+He says that language fails, becomes distorted, and is incoherent when an attempt is made to use certain words and concepts in the context of Reformed Calvinist theistic determinism.